 4.3 Batch work

 Batching means doing a lot of the same task in one day, grouping like tasks together for increased productivity.
 It’s a game-changer for streamlining your work!
-I have each day of the week dedicated to a certain category of batch work – read more about it in this post.

 Is your Instagram automated or do you post by hand?
 Do you cross-post across social networks?
 Does your inbox sort itself out?
 Do you have an automated workflow for inquiries and onboarding new clients?
 What about delivering opt-in freebies and recurring invoices?